 Best Keyboard Stand Selection Methodology

 This guide was first published in 2015.
-The current edition was published on October 31, 2024
+This current edition was published in 2025.

 We began our quest to find the best keyboard stands by examining the most popular and highest-rated keyboard stands at major online American retailers.
 For this edition, we ended up with 41 keyboard stand candidates for in-depth analysis.
 We then collected and analyzed relevant reviews, ratings and forum discussions, which tallied to over 71,200 sources, this almost doubled compared to the previous edition.
 All these data were then fed into the Gearank Algorithm to create a Gearank Rating score out of 100 for each stand.
 Finally, we selected the best keyboard stands to recommend within each category.
 For further information about our methods, see